KylekJeon/tracks/README.md

 # Tracks

-Tracks is an ORM (Object Relational Mappig) / MVC (Model View Controller) Framework written in Ruby. `TracksrecordBase` provides the ORM functionality, while `TracksController` provides an inheritable controller class, and `Router` provides the routing capabilities.
+Tracks is an ORM (Object Relational Mapping) / MVC (Model View Controller) Framework written in Ruby. `TracksrecordBase` provides the ORM functionality, while `TracksController` provides an inheritable controller class, and `Router` provides the routing capabilities.

 ## TracksrecordBase